NTD (Australian TV station): 1970s

 Test transmissions were held on 9 November 1971, consisting of test patterns and documentaries.

-NTD-8 was officially launched at 8:00pm on 11 November 1971, with the opening lineup beginning at 5:30pm with Skippy the Bush Kangaroo, followed by Bandstand at 6:00pm and at 7:00pm, An Evening with Burt Bacharach.
+NTD-8 was officially launched at 8:00 pm on 11 November 1971, with the opening lineup beginning at 5:30 pm with Skippy the Bush Kangaroo, followed by Bandstand at 6:00 pm and at 7:00 pm, An Evening with Burt Bacharach.

-The station was officially inaugurated at 8:00pm by Northern Territory Administrator, Fred Chaney, followed by speeches from Sir Myles Wright, Fred Yates, John Hickman, and assistant executive John May.
+The station was officially inaugurated at 8:00 pm by Northern Territory Administrator, Fred Chaney, followed by speeches from Sir Myles Wright, Fred Yates, John Hickman, and assistant executive John May.

 The opening lineup continued with All the King's Men at 8:30pm and Danger Man at 10:30pm.
-The station closed for the night at 11pm.
+The station closed for the night at 11 pm.

 The station was completely destroyed by Cyclone Tracy in December 1974 and was off air for 10 months while it was rebuilt entirely.

 While the government-backed ABD got quick to restore (reopening on 4 January 1975), TTPL faced a number of problems, including the decrease of the population in the months after Tracy, the lack of funds and the need to convert its equipment to colour.
-The station reopened at 6 Blake Street in the Darwin suburb of The Gardens, with full colour, on 27 October 1975, ten months after the cyclone, with John Lewis as Manager, with on air operators Gavin Ashton, Steve Mariner and Ross Jamieson.
-Daryl Potts was Chief Engineer until he died in 1979.
-Robert Potts was Studio Cameraman Film Department / Trainee location 16mm Cameraman / On Air Operator.
+The station reopened at 6 Blake Street in the Darwin suburb of The Gardens, with full colour, on 27 October 1975 (an initial June 1975 target was initially expected but was failed), ten months after the cyclone, with John Lewis as Manager, with on air operators Gavin Ashton, Steve Mariner and Ross Jamieson.
+Daryl Potts was chief engineer until he died in 1979.
+Robert Potts was studio cameraman and on air operator.
 The relaunched station operated on a limited three-hour schedule.

 1980s

 Improvements in the post-Tracy years, coupled with the rise of tourism to Darwin, led to TTPL investing A$2 million in upgrades, which were completed by 1982.
 By then, NTD was broadcasting for twelve hours a day.

 NTD did not run any news and current affairs programming until 18 October 1982, after the station hired Rex Clark as a news director to launch a nightly bulletin at 7:00pm entitled News at Seven, with original presenters Clive Murray and Jan Gurion, alongside a current affairs program entitled Spectrum.
 Up until then, only ABD carried news bulletins, as it was the only one to have a microwave link.
 NTD received one from the Seven Network and began a partnership with its news department.

-1981 Daytime chat show 'Grapevine' hosted by Judith Noble (née Billington; Balcazar since 1990) Live on-air presentation directed and produced by Peter Miller; cameraman Headly Trigg.
+In 1981 the daytime chat show Grapevine was hosted by Judith Noble (née Billington; Balcazar since 1990).
+Live on-air presentation was directed and produced by Peter Miller; cameraman was Headly Trigg.

 In the late 1980s, NTD was purchased by Publishing and Broadcasting Limited (PBL), the owners of the Nine Network at that time, following a failed bid to reach remote Central Australia via satellite, which was won by Imparja Television.
 Following the purchase, NTD adopted a similar on-air presentation to the Nine Network, though replacing the "9" with an "8".
 NTD's news service was revamped and rebranded along with the station, to become Eight National News.